On this page

 - You invest an amount of at least € 1,250,000 in a company located in the Netherlands.

-- You deposit the amount above into a bank account of a Dutch bank or a bank of an EU Member State with a branch in the Netherlands that is under the supervision of De Nederlandsche Bank (DNB).
-Banks under supervision of DNB make use of a European Passport .
+- You deposit the amount above into a bank account with a Dutch bank or a bank of an EU Member State with a branch in the Netherlands that is under the supervision of De Nederlandsche Bank (DNB).
+Banks under supervision of DNB make use of a European Passport.

-- Your investment has added value to the Dutch economy.
-Netherlands Enterprise Agency, a division of the Dutch Ministry of Economic Affairs, assesses this added value.
+- Your investment adds value to the Dutch economy.
+Netherlands Enterprise Agency, a division of the Dutch Ministry of Economic Affairs and Climate Policy, assesses this added value.
 Netherlands Enterprise Agency makes use of a points based system.
-It is for example possible to receive points for investing in Dutch growth industries amongst others.
+For example, it is possible to receive points for investing in Dutch growth industries, amongst other things.

-- You submit a statement from a Dutch accounting firm (registered with NBA, the Netherlands Institute of Chartered Accountants), with a branch in the foreign national's country of origin or country of continuous residence) about the identity of the foreign national, the origin and size of his capital and the possibility of investing this (the investment may not be a loan or guarantee or consist of buying shares, unless the shares are issued by the company itself in exchange for the risk-bearing financial contribution), which statement shows that the capital to be invested does not appear to be of a fraudulent origin or that the origin of the capital appears to be non-fraudulent
+- You submit a statement from a Dutch accounting firm (registered with NBA, the Netherlands Institute of Chartered Accountants), with a branch in the foreign national's country of origin or country of continuous residence) about the identity of the foreign national, the origin and size of his capital and the possibility of investing it (the investment may not be a loan or guarantee or consist of buying shares, unless the shares are issued by the company itself in exchange for the risk-bearing financial contribution), which statement shows that the capital to be invested does not appear to be of a fraudulent origin, or shows the origin of the capital to be non-fraudulent.

 - The amount to be invested has not been gained through illegitimate means.
 The IND will seek information about this from the Dutch Financial Intelligence Unit (FIU-Netherlands).
 You authorise the IND to investigate the origin of your capital.